What is sciatica and how can it be treated?

 - Don’t sit for long periods without changing position, this can aggravate your symptoms

 If symptoms have not improved significantly after the first week then contact us to make an appointment for a full assessment and treatment plan.
+You can also try some of the below exercises to help relieve sciatica.

 What warning signs should I look out for with back pain?